MFarabi619/Workday-Time-Entry-Script/README.md

 - Improved robustness by waiting until the image is found rather than using the sleep() function, as a webpage could take any amount of time to load.
 - Improved code readability through separation of helper functions to a different file.

-## Planned Features:
+## Release v2.0.0 Features:
-- Prompt the user for hours worked per day.
+- Asks the user if they worked a regular work week.
+If not, then the script will prompt the user for the number of hours worked per day.
+    - The hours entry menu also provides the user with the options to undo the last entry, restart from the beginning, or to exit the menu.
+- No need for the user to press enter in the console when signing in.
+The script will automatically continue when the hamburger icon is found.
+- If the browser is not on the main monitor, the script waits until the browser is moved to the main monitor rather than crashing.

+## Planned Features and improvements:
 - Move the button images to a separate folder and import them into a file.
 Import from that file into the script.
 - Check if the user has all the dependencies installed, if not then install them.